 Will the architectural designer provide engineered construction drawings?

 Heavy snow loads, seismic activity, and other site related conditions dictate what type of engineering your homes needs.
-Because of this, it is important to understand if your architectural designer provides engineered construction drawings, or if this is something you will need to have done separately.
+Because of this, it is important to know if your architectural designer provides engineered construction drawings, or if this is something you will need to have done separately.

 Is the architectural designer familiar with environmentally-friendly design?